-Red flag warning issued for several parishes across the state
+Red Flag Warning issued for several parishes across the state

 Latest Weather Blog

-Red flag warning issued for several parishes across the state
+Red Flag Warning issued for several parishes across the state

-BATON ROUGE — The National Weather Service in New Orleans issued a red flag warning for several parishes across the state on Monday.
+BATON ROUGE — The National Weather Service issued a Red Flag Warning for the entire Capital region on Monday

-The warning, in effect from 1 p.m. to 7 p.m. on Monday, is for critical fire weather conditions expected in the area, including a combination of low relative humidity and high winds.
+Going into effect at 1 p.m. and lasting until 7 p.m. on Monday, the warning emphasizes how the combination of very dry air and gusty winds could lead to rapid wildfire spread should one ignite.

 Officials ask that residents refrain from burning while these conditions are present, as any fire that develops will catch and spread quickly.